samchillcott/days-of-code-2020-july/log.md

 - Called Siteground customer support who confirmed I only need the CNAME record (no need to create subdomain) and I just need to wait for propagation.
 Guess that's the downside of DNS - you have to wait to 24 hrs to see if your tweak worked!
 And it turned out I had it right yesterday but then changed it.⁣
 - I have learned to keep an eye on how long to spend on each task and when to ask for help.
 I guess usually I can get instant feedback on whether I was successful - DNS doesn't give me that so don't wait 24hrs for that feedback.⁣
 - Feel strangely tired today.
 Slept well but focus and energy not there after 2 hrs for some reason.
 Calling it after 3 hrs.
 Possibly mental fatigue from last few days where I have done way above average (for me) hours of coding?

+### #daysofcode 23/7/20

+**Today's Progress**
+- Day Off.
+- Fixed subdomain.

+**Thoughts**
+- Was irked by subdomain not working so couldn't enjoy my day.
+Contacted hosting company who gave me the real reason it wasn't working.
+Missing www.
+From the CNAME record!
+Changed it, instantly worked.
+Can sleep well now.